 or dormant unused potential.

 is to believe the world is flat

-to seek atoms, the finite, the indivisible
+one may seek to know … atomic level, the finite, the indivisible

 release the impressions, let go to the true flow

-and trust what your heart knows
+and trust what only your heart knows

 “Let us ask what is ideal, not what is customary.
 Let us love temperance – let us be just – let us refrain from bloodshed.” – Seneca 4 BC – AD 65